 The Company acquired, on an exclusive basis in February 2017, technology ("ReGenTM technology") that enables the production of Group II and Group III base oils from the recycling (also known as "re-refining") of used motor oil.
 Group III oil is also known as "synthetic" motor oil and is used in higher-performance internal combustion and gas turbine engines.
-The Company currently holds eleven (11) ReGenTM patents that have been granted or allowed in North America (comprised of nine granted and two allowed), five (5) other ReGenTM patents that have been issued in India, Singapore and Malaysia and one (1) patent that has been accepted in Egypt.
-The Company also holds fifteen (15) other ReGenTM patent applications worldwide that are pending.
+The Company currently holds eleven (11) ReGenTM patents that have been granted in North America, six (6) other ReGenTM patents that have been issued in India, Singapore and Malaysia, and two (2) patents that have been accepted in Egypt and Saudi Arabia.
+The Company also holds thirteen (13) additional ReGenTM patent applications worldwide that are pending.